 Are you great at talking to people and helping people?
 If so, companies like U-Haul and Amazon hire people to work from home as customer service reps.

 You’ll field calls from customers looking for help or information from the company you’re representing.
-Often, it’s possible to work these types of jobs from home, and there are a variety of hours and shifts available.
+Often, it’s possible to work these types of jobs from home, and a variety of hours and shifts are available.

 20. Chat Agent